All information in this blog post is correct as of the publishing date, 22.11.19.

 Nevertheless, anyone who has spent a week or two in Guernsey during the festive season will know that there is a very special atmosphere to be enjoyed here in November and December.
 Not only is it quieter than at peak holiday times in summer, but there are also some lovely events taking place around the island that will allow visitors to discover this unique destination in a whole new light.
 Read on for information about our recommendations for what to do in Guernsey this Christmas.

 Found in the heart of the island’s capital, St Peter Port, is Market Square, and it should come as no surprise that it is the focal point for the island’s Christmas celebrations.
 It’ll be no different this year, as the market opens for late-night shopping every Thursday in December from 5 pm to 9 pm and will be open on Sundays from 9 am to 5 pm.
 The Christmas market on the square is the perfect place to buy some original gifts for loved ones, with stalls offering items such as hand-painted pottery, photos and art prints, handmade crafts, children’s trinkets and much more.
 Market Square will also be where the town’s Christmas lights are being switched on, on 30th November, which will include carol singing and a visit from Father Christmas!
-To find out more about Market Square, click here.
+Visit our Market Square page to find our more regarding the history of the square.

 There will be late night shopping opportunities at the Bridge, St Sampson, on the first three Tuesdays in December, and you will also be able to see Father Christmas there on 6th December.
 The visits from Father Christmas will include letters from the children and turning on the lights.
 The best thing about shopping for Christmas gifts in Guernsey is that it is VAT-free!

-You don’t have to limit your Christmas shopping to just Guernsey this festive period as there will be shopping day trips to Herm on selected dates.
-Tickets cost £1 with trips taking place every Saturday and Sunday from the 23rd November to 15th December – more information on the ferry times can be found here.
+You don’t have to limit your Christmas shopping to just Guernsey during the festive period as there is normally shopping day trips to Herm on selected dates during November and December.

 A seasonal ice rink has opened every year since 2014 in Guernsey and is back once again at Le Friquet Garden Centre in Castel.
 Ice Skate Guernsey is the only real ice rink on the island and will be open seven days a week from 7th December to 5th January, but will be closed on Christmas Day, Boxing Day and New Year’s Day.
 45-minute sessions begin at 10 am with the last sessions at 7 pm Monday to Saturday and 4 pm on Sundays.
 On Christmas and New Year’s Eve, the last sessions are at 3 pm.
 Skate aids for children are on a first-come, first-served basis, and tickets are £7.50 per child and £9.50 per adult, which includes free skate hire.